 Dental Gym

-As dental hygienists, it is our job to help patients restore their oral health through not only treatment but education for the prevention of further disease.
-This time of year, think of yourself as
+As dental hygienists, it is our job to help patients restore their oral health through not only treatment but also education to prevent further disease.
+This time of year, think of yourself as a trainer ‒ not the weight-lifting and protein shake kind ‒ but the biofilm boot camp kind.

 Assess the patient and guide them in an individualized, clear path back to a healthy oral microbiome.
-This is done all the time during hygiene appointments.
-However, it can’t be stressed enough during the holidays.
+We do this all the time during hygiene appointments, but it can’t be stressed enough during the holidays.
+Discussing patients’ lifestyles and habits over the holidays is also important when creating a plan to achieve optimal oral health.

 1) Daily oral hygiene

-This is our area of expertise, but some patients really don’t know how to adequately clean their mouths each day.
-Sometimes it’s good to go back to the basics and, step by step, show the patient how to brush and clean interdentally with proper technique.
+Daily oral hygiene is our area of expertise, but some patients really don’t know how to adequately clean their mouths.
+Sometimes it’s helpful to return to the basics and show the patient, step by step, the proper technique for brushing and interdental cleaning.
 Explain how an electric toothbrush works and how it is the “work smarter, not harder” method.
-The proper disruption of biofilm in a timely manner also needs to be stressed, so the late stage, more pathogenic bacteria are not allowed to hang around long enough to cause disease.

 2) Nutrition